Estimated reading time: 7 minutes

 Bills kept mounting.
 I’d pay the bare minimum when I could.
 I used to feel like I would never finish paying off the medical bills because once I broke my leg that set off a chain of unexpected health issues and more trips to the hospital.

 Worrying doesn’t help.
 You have to make a plan and take action.
 The first thing I did was call my creditors.
 I spoke to them, human to human.
 Explained the situation and they worked with us to help us pay the debt down without starving or damaging our credit score.
 This wasn’t a magic pill and we’re still working that plan.
 It was a Band-Aid.
 It takes time but it was a relief to have that life preserver.
 Having finance in troubled waters is definitely overwhelming.
-In situations like this one, investments with the use of a trading journal could’ve been a huge difference maker.

 The thing you have to remember is that credit is fluid.
 Your credit is not set in stone.
 Every single day is a new day for you to repair or destroy it.
 It’s your choice.
 One resource, CreditRepair.com is a leading provider of credit report repair services in the United States.
 Their credit professionals help educate and empower individuals like me achieve the credit score I want and the lifestyle my family deserves.